engkareeem/web_project/README.md

 ## Support

-For any questions or assistance, feel free to contact our support team at [support@example.com](mailto:support@example.com).
+For any questions or assistance, feel free to contact us

 ## Contributing